A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 Sun-rich, build-ready · water & fire are the constraints

-This property presents a striking contrast: exceptional building terrain and excellent solar conditions paired with serious water and external-risk constraints.
-It is nearly flat, sun-drenched, and frost-free year-round — but rainfall is concentrated in a few wet months, summer is bone-dry, and the surrounding landscape carries a documented fire history.
-The parcel rewards thoughtful design.
+Strong building terrain and excellent solar conditions, paired with serious water and external-risk constraints.
+It is gently sloping, sun-drenched, and frost-free year-round, but rainfall is concentrated in a few wet months, summer is bone-dry, and the surrounding landscape carries a documented fire history.

 Terrain & Building